RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 A       THANKS.txt
 {% endhighlight%}

-So we have added a file to the project and we have Modificated another file.
-If we would think that the changes are convinient we could commit the changes with **svn commit -m 'Added a file to say thank you'**.
+So we have **A**dded a file to the project and we have **M**odificated another file.
+If we would think that these changes are convinient we could commit the changes with **svn commit -m 'Added a file to say thank you'**.
 Then we will see something like...

 {% highlight bash %}
-> svn commit -m 'Added a file to say thank you' Sending        README.txt
+> svn commit -m 'Added a file to say thank you and few lowercase letters...'
+Sending        README.txt
 Adding         THANKS.txt
 Transmitting file data ..
 Committed revision XYZ
 {% endhighlight%}

-Here XYZ is the **revision number**.
-Usually our commits in case like this are validated by a developer holding the project if they are useful.
-On the other side as users we can try to update our working code to the last revision, but first we can check the status of our version.
-In this case I will suppose that we have commit our changes to the server and now other user whats to have this revision:
+The -m command indicates the message that we want to include as information of the new revision, while XYZ is the **revision number** (that, remember is a unique number describing a full status of the project).
+Usually our commits will be validated (or not) by a developer holding the project if they are useful (or useless).
+On the other side, as users, we can try to update our working code to the last revision, but first we can check the status of our version.
+In this case I will suppose that we have commit our changes to the server and now *other user* would like to have this revision:

 {% highlight bash %}
 > svn status -u